xultaeculcis/kelp-wanted-competition/docs/technical-report.md

 If you want to learn more about XGBoost approach and to reproduce the results, please see: [XGBoost guide](guides/xgb-stuff.md).

-The XGB feature importance at least gave me confidence that the original approach with appending spectral indices to the input tensor was somewhat justified.
+The XGB feature importance at least gave the Author confidence that the original approach with appending spectral indices to the input tensor was somewhat justified.

 ![feature_importance_weight.png](assets/images/xgb/feature_importance_weight.png)